emersonrp/bindcontrol/README.md

             + Optional popmenu allowing more detailed commands using just a few home position keystrokes
             + Numpad commands to select all pets or by-power
             + Mouse controls can cover 90% of moment-to-moment interactions with henchmen, while the popmenu covers all other needed functionality

+* Macro Composer (beta)
+    * Create complex macros using PowerBinder
+    * Icon picker containing (basically) all available in-game icons
+    * Import and export macros for ease of moving from one Profile to another or sharing with other BindControl users

 * Popmenu Editor (beta)
     * Create, install, edit, and delete popmenus in the game folder